How to Remedy Nanotech Adverse Effects on Health

 There remain many unknown details about the interaction of nanoparticles and biological systems and more information on the response of living organisms to the presence of nanoparticles of varying size, shape, chemical composition and surface characteristics is needed to understand and categorize the toxicity of nanoparticles.

-How to Flush Nanoparticles From Your System
+How to Flush Nanoparticles From The Body

 Flushing nanotech particles from your system can be a bit of a chore, but will be worth it.
 Many of you may be asking questions like, “What good will temporarily ridding myself of nanotech be if I have to continue breathing?”
-“Will I need to wear a breathing mask from now on?” etc. With our chemtrail and nanotech detox kits (soon to be available in our online store) you won’t have to wear a gas mask or worry about how you’ll be able to continue breathing on Planet Earth.
+“Will I need to wear a breathing mask from now on?” etc. With our chemtrail and nanotech detox kits (now available in our online store) you won’t have to wear a gas mask or worry about how you’ll be able to continue breathing on Planet Earth.

-Our nanotech detox kits will contain a potent combo of salts, minerals, and other organic substances which you can bathe in, use as a nasal douche, or take internally.
+Our nanotech detox kits contain a potent combo of salts, minerals, and other organic substances which you can bathe in, use as a nasal douche, or take internally.